All Episodes

 He worked for an American think tank, a liberal think tank.

-His name is Igor Donchenko.
+His name is Igor Denchenko.

 And what we know about Igor Denchenko is that he worked at the Brookings Institution.

-Tick tock, uh, Greg Jarrett.
+TikTok, Greg Jarrett.

 What do you think?

-Well, I agree completely with with John.
+I agree completely with John.

-So he you've got Hillary Clinton not just paying for the phony dossier, but her allies contributing to its content.
+So you've got Hillary Clinton not just paying for the phony dossier, but her allies contributing to its content.

 Mr. Durham, it's time.

-That's uh we got to get here.
+We got to get here.

 I want to thank you both.

-By the way, Greg Jarrett is doing a one hour special interviewing me as it relates to FoxNation.com.
+By the way, Greg Jarrett is doing a one-hour special interviewing me as it relates to FoxNation.com.

 We'll give you all the information when we come back next week.

-Also, we've got I mean, it was devastating what he did today.
+Also, we've got, I mean, it was devastating what he did today.

-Uh we'll have Nicole Sapphire, Josh Humber, our medical aid team weigh in on oh, the big hydroxychloroquine is failing study.
+We'll have Nicole Sapphire, Josh Humber, our medical aid team weigh in on, oh, the big hydroxychloroquine is failing study turns out to be phony and fake, and real information contradicts all of it.

 We'll share that and more as we continue.